In this article

 • Access controls: Restrict system access based on user roles.
 Only authorized personnel should be able to enter vendor information, approve payments, or modify data.

-• Wire/check approval: Ensure that one person prepares the payments, but only an authorized signer can approve and release the payment after a thorough review.
+• Wire/check approval: Ensure that one person prepares the payments, while check signing and final approval are handled by an authorized individual after a thorough review.

 • Bank reconciliations: Perform monthly reconciliations to confirm that all payments match outgoing funds.
 To ensure accuracy, each reconciliation should have a preparer and a separate reviewer.